 - Doesn’t impact your credit score if you make your payments on time.

 - Can only be used with retailers that partner with the companies.

-- Some payment plans have interest rates as high as 15%.
+- Some payment plans have interest rates as high as 15 percent.

-Public agencies, such as the government or non-profits, typically have all different kinds of loans to help out citizens.
-Loans could be in place to help with anything from homeownership and rent assistance to gardening and starting a business.
+Public agencies, such as the government or nonprofits, typically have programs and loans to help out during financial emergencies.
+The exact programs available to you will depend on where you live.
 You can contact your local government or look to national government agencies to find out which types of loans might be available to you based on your needs.

 Borrowing from public agencies typically has much more specific requirements, but this type of loan also usually has better terms.
-Some loans may even have 0% interest rates.
-If you have a specific need for money and you are willing to do the work of filling out the necessary paperwork, a government loan can be one of the most economic ways to borrow money.
+Some loans may even have zero percent interest rates.
+While applying for any public or nonprofit funding can be a lengthy process, it is often one of the best ways to avoid high fees and interest rates.

 - Typically have low or no interest rates.